RudreshVeerkhare/Rheidos/docs/houdini.md

 - NumPy available in Houdini's Python.

 Steps:
+1) Action: Create a Box SOP and connect it to a Python SOP.
+   Result: A Python SOP receives input geometry.
-1) Action: Paste this into the Python SOP.
+2) Action: Paste this into the Python SOP.
    Snippet:
    ```python
    import hou